 It is a rare condition but there must be awareness of it.
 Follow the National Institute for Health and Care Excellence (NICE) guidelines on the management of dyspepsia.

+Once the diagnosis has been made, management is within tertiary centres by multidisciplinary teams.
 Management includes medical suppression of gastric acid production and surgical resection of primary tumour for the prevention of malignant transformation and metastatic complications.